 - Setting up the 3D implant is easy.
 The 3D reconstruction fits perfectly into the patient’s anatomy.

-- Low risk of hematoma
+- Low risk of haematoma

-- Little pain that can be treated with analgesics, so the patient can be comfortable and functional.
+- Little pain that can be treated with analgesics, so the patient can be comfortable and functional

 - Management of complex cases

 - Improved exercise tolerance